dougeby/IntuneDocs/intune/assign-role.md

 You can assign a [built-in](role-based-access-control.md#built-in-role) or [custom](create-custom-role.md) role to an Intune user.

+To create, edit, or assign roles, your account must have one of the following permissions in Azure AD:
+- **Global Administrator**
+- **Intune Service Administrator**

-For a full list of the permissions for each built-in role, see the [Intune RBAC Table]((https://gallery.technet.microsoft.com/Intune-RBAC-table-2e3c9a1a).
+For a full list of the permissions for each built-in role, see the [Intune RBAC Table](https://gallery.technet.microsoft.com/Intune-RBAC-table-2e3c9a1a).

 1. Sign into the [Azure portal](https://portal.azure.com).